- » Got an International in your fleet with a transmission that only works in 9th gear?

 - The differential: A gearbox that allows your wheels to turn at different speeds.

-Two Common Types of Drivetrains
+4 Common Types of Drivetrains

 - Front-wheel drive: Engine power flows to front wheels to drive vehicle.
 Often found in light passenger car vehicles.
 The transmission is combined with drive components in the rear axle.